nullset/on-paint/README.md

-# On-Paint
+# on-paint

-A small library to run any number of actions on every animation frame, meaning these actions will run as fast as your web browser is capable of running them.
+A [tiny library](https://bundlephobia.com/result?p=on-paint) (approximately 684 bytes) to run any number of actions on every animation frame, meaning these actions will run as fast as your web browser is capable of running them.

 ## Installation